How Can I Tell if My Homes Air Quality is Bad?

-If you’re uncertain whether your Phoenix house has poor indoor air quality (IAQ), it probably does.
+If you’re unsure whether your Phoenix residence has bad indoor air quality (IAQ), it probably does.

-We spend a lot of time inside.
-In reality, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses may be 2–5 times more polluted than outdoors, which can lead to long-term health issues.
+We are indoors a lot.
+In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times worse than outdoors, which may create long-term health problems.

-We’ve compiled a list of the most frequent origins of bad IAQ, the issues they make and how you can remedy these indoor air pollutants.
-If you’re worried about the air inside your house, we advise chatting with a professional like Integrity AC & Heating LLC about which options are best for your house.
+We’ve put together a list of the most common sources of poor IAQ, the problems they create and how you can take care of these indoor air pollutants.
+If you’re worried about the air inside your house, we suggest consulting with a pro like Integrity AC & Heating LLC about which products are a good fit for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from everyday household items.
+Volatile organic compounds, or VOCs, are vapors emitted from everyday household things.

 • Furniture